 - Residency requirement: No residency requirement

 The Latvia Golden Visa program primarily targets non-EU citizens wishing to establish residency in Europe.
-It is ideal for investors, entrepreneurs, and high-net-worth individuals who want residency and the benefits that come with it, such as access to the Schengen Zone for easy travel across multiple European countries.
+It is ideal for investors, entrepreneurs, and high-net-worth individuals who want residency and the benefits that come with it, such as access to the Schengen Zone for easy visa-free travel across multiple European countries.

 The Latvia program is particularly attractive because it requires a minimum investment of just €50,000 in a capital company, but there is also the option of investing €250,000 in property.